-When some states are still getting snow in April and temperatures are still sub-freezing in others, you can practically hear the smug gloating of climate change naysayers as they titter on sarcastically about global "warming."
+Whenever there's a cold snap, a big snowstorm or even just a chilly day in spring, you can hear the smug gloating of climate change naysayers as they titter on sarcastically about global "warming."

-For those who actually pay attention to the facts — 2001-2010 was the warmest decade on record and each of the 12 hottest years on record have come in the last 15 years — it's easier to grasp the concept that the planet is gradually warming up; but that along with the rise in temperature come other extremes, such as unusual cold snaps and blizzards in spring.
+For those who care about facts — 18 of the 19 hottest years on record all have occurred since 2001, including the top five of 2016, 2015, 2017, 2018 and 2014 — it's easier to grasp the concept that Earth is gradually warming up, but that along with the overall rise in temperature come other extremes, such as unusual cold snaps and blizzards in spring.

-For this reason, there has been a movement to use the term "climate change" instead of "global warming."
-Although the end result is a warmed globe, the fluctuations that occur during the process have many impacts.
+For this reason, many people use the broader term "climate change" instead of "global warming."
+Although the result of global climate change is a warmed globe, the fluctuations that occur during the process have many impacts.

-"What we have is more extremes," Michael Noble, executive director of Fresh Energy, told CBS.
-“Severe drought would be an impact, severe flooding would be an impact, straight-line winds would be an impact, more forest fires would be an impact, rising sea levels would be an impact," he said.
+"What we have is more extremes," Michael Noble, executive director of Fresh Energy, told Minneapolis' WCCO-AM in 2013.
+"Severe drought would be an impact, severe flooding would be an impact, straight-line winds would be an impact, more forest fires would be an impact, rising sea levels would be an impact," he said.
 "So warming doesn't describe all the impacts."

 Meanwhile, the Fox News set asserts that "liberals" switched from "global warming" to "climate change" when they (the "liberals") realized the planet wasn't really warming up.
-Ah, the Fox logic.
 In fact, it was Republican consultant Frank Luntz who advised Republicans in a 2002 memo to use the term "climate change" because "'climate change' is less frightening than 'global warming,'" reports Media Matters.